EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 description: What to know if you are facing eviction, or want to help.
 fbImage: GettyImages-1279347616.jpg
 ---
 With most COVID-19 aid now in the rearview mirror, eviction filings are once again reaching, or even surpassing, pre-pandemic levels in cities across the country.
-As many tenants are left to navigate an eviction with few protections we believe that everyone deserves a safe and affordable home.
+As many tenants are left to navigate an eviction with few protections, we believe that everyone deserves a safe and affordable home.

 The following guide includes some of the most relevant questions that tenants could have as they face an eviction notice.
 We encourage everyone to learn about their rights in court, search for legal counsel, and apply for rental assistance if it is available.